 A preference for reasonable lengthed sentences rather than extremely long or extremely short sentences.
 This score could be based upon the difference between the lengths of sentences in a review, and some predefined “optimal” sentence length.

 Values associated with words in a review – frequencies and dictionaries

-If you look through the reviews at Froogle, you’ll notice that you can look at reviews which use “Frequently mentioned terms.”
+If you look through the reviews at Froogle, you’ll notice that you can look at reviews that use “Frequently mentioned terms.”
 The terms used in reviews are looked at carefully.
-Reviews with high value words are favored over reviews with low value words.
+Reviews with high-value words are favored over reviews with low-value words.

 Word values could be based on the inverse document frequency (IDF) values associated with the words, with high IDF values considered to be more “valuable.”

 Take the number of reviews, and divide it by the number of reviews where the word occurs at least once, and that will tell you the IDF (Inverse Document Frequency) of the word.